Good Things (Dan + Shay album): Singles and promotion

-Singles

 The album's lead single, "10,000 Hours", a collaboration with Canadian singer Justin Bieber, was released on October 4, 2019.
 The song was solely produced by Dan Smyers.
 The official music video premiered on the duo's YouTube channel the same day.
-The song peaked at number 4 on the Billboard Hot 100 and peaked at number 2 on the Canadian Hot 100.
+The song peaked at number four on the Billboard Hot 100 and peaked at number two on the Canadian Hot 100.
 It was certified 3× platinum by the Recording Industry Association of America (RIAA) and certified 5× platinum by Music Canada.

 The second single, "I Should Probably Go to Bed", their first release of 2020, was released on July 31, 2020.
 The song was solely produced by Smyers and an acoustic version was released on October 14, 2020.
 The official music video and the lyric video debuted alongside the song.
 The song peaked at number 28 on the Billboard Hot 100.
 It was certified platinum by the RIAA.

 The third single, "Glad You Exist", their first release of 2021, was released on February 5, 2021.
 The song was solely produced by Smyers and an acoustic version was released on April 15, 2021.
 The lyric video debuted alongside the song.
 The song peaked at number 35 on the Billboard Hot 100.
 It was certified gold by the RIAA.